Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 ### Dark mode
 With Tailwind, having a dark and light mode of your website is a breeze.
-You simply add a `dark:` prefix to classes you want applied in dark mode.
+You simply add a `dark:` prefix to classes you want to be applied in dark mode.
 For example, this button is black with white text in light mode, and white with black text in dark mode.
 Easy.
 ``` html